digitalocean/Kubernetes-Starter-Kit-Developers/06-setup-backup-restore/velero.md

 curl -Li http://echo.starter-kit.online/echo/
 ```

-In the next step, you will learn how to perform scheduled backup and restore for your `DOKS` cluster applications.
+In the next step, you will learn how to perform scheduled (or automatic) backups for your `DOKS` cluster applications.

-## Step 4 - Scheduled Backup and Restore
+## Step 4 - Scheduled Backups

 Taking backups automatically based on a schedule, is a really useful feature to have.
 It allows you to `rewind back time`, and restore the system to a previous working state if something goes wrong.